 Text-to-Speech with Mote

 Text-to-speech technology gives every student independent access to written content through natural-sounding audio.
-Mote brings TTS directly into Google Classroom and Google Docs alongside highlighting, translation, and a complete reading support toolkit.
+Mote brings TTS directly into Google Workspace and across any web page, alongside highlighting, translation, and a complete reading support toolkit.

-Text-to-speech for students converts written classroom content into natural-sounding spoken audio, giving learners with dyslexia, attention challenges, English language learning needs, and other reading differences an independent way to access grade-level material.
+Text-to-speech (TTS) technology converts written content into spoken audio, giving students with dyslexia, attention challenges, English language learning needs, and other reading differences an independent way to access grade-level material.
 According to the National Center for Education Statistics, 7.5 million students receive special education services under IDEA, with specific learning disabilities representing the largest category at 32% of that population.
+For many of these students, the gap between what they can understand and what they can decode on their own is significant - and TTS bridges that gap.

 Mote Offers Complete Text-to-Speech for Classrooms